1. Essential monitoring tasks

 In the availability analysis planned scheduled downtimes are accounted for separately.

-For a detailed description of all of the above-mentioned and other aspects, see the article on scheduled downtimes
+For a detailed description of all the above-mentioned and other aspects, see the article on scheduled downtimes